 For those on base camp trips or using porters to carry their gear it is a perfect option.
 Or those that go car camping.
 There are few other backpacking pillows that offer the same level of comfort at a budget price.

-Overall, the Therm-a-Rest Compressible Pillow Cinch is one of the most comfortable camping pillows on the market in 2023.
+Overall, the Therm-a-Rest Compressible Pillow Cinch is one of the most comfortable camping pillows on the market in 2024.
 The size and bulk make it best suited to camping trips, travel, basecamp trips, or short overnight backpacking trips.
 It could also be a good option for someone who wants comfort and doesn’t mind the extra weight.
-This pillow is super comfortable but some may not find it doesn’t lofts up high enough and wants more, even when it is cinched tight to provide max support and height.
+This pillow is super comfortable but some may not find it doesn’t loft up high enough and want more, even when it is cinched tight to provide max support and height.
 I found it perfect and super comfortable.
 It is my go-to camping pillow.

 Frequently Asked Questions